Join Us for Summer Vaulting Camp

 How the Meadow Creek Vaulting Club started...

 In 2001 the van der Sluijs family moved from the

-Contact Jeanine van der Sluijs form more information on our classes or to make arrangements to see a training session.
+Please visit our page "Programs" for more information on our classes or contact us to make arrangements to see a training session.

 Often equestrian vaulting is confused with other sports.
 Here is a brief explanation of the sport and how it started

 Vaulting can simply be explained as gymnastics and dance performed on and in harmony with a moving horse.
 The word vaulting originally came from the French word "voltage" which means to jump over (the horse).

 Vaulting originated in the roman era when soldiers performed vaulting type movements in full battle armor.
 After the horse disappeared from the battle field these movements were refined, and are now referred to as the compulsory moves performed in competitions.